Learn about architect firm license requirements and how to apply.

 Any business entity offering architectural services needs to apply with the Department of Revenue in order to get a business license with the architect firm endorsement.

-Corporations Limited Liability Companies (LLCs) must register with the Secretary of State before applying for a business license with the Department of Revenue.
+Corporations and Limited Liability Companies (LLCs) must register with the Secretary of State before applying for a business license with the Department of Revenue.

 1. Gather what you'll need